chungimo/docker-swarm-tasks-and-services/docker-stack-netbox/README.md

 ---
 [The Github repository](https://github.com/netbox-community/netbox-docker) houses the components needed to build Netbox as a Docker container.

+NetBox is an IP address management (IPAM) and data center infrastructure management (DCIM) tool.
+Initially conceived by the network engineering team at DigitalOcean, NetBox was developed specifically to address the needs of network and infrastructure engineers.

 This is a compose file to launch Netbox utilizing Traefik reverse proxy.

 #### Setup